Tulsa vs. Navy NCAA Football Odds, Plays and Insights | October 29, 2021

 Over/Under Insights

-- Tulsa has combined with its opponents to score more than 48 points in all six games this season.
+- Tulsa and its opponents have combined to go over the current 47-point total in all six games this season.

-- Navy has combined with its opponents to score more than 48 points in five of seven games this season.

-- Friday's over/under is 4.7 points higher than the combined 43.3 PPG average of the two teams.

 Tulsa Stats and Trends

-- Tulsa's games this year have gone over the total in six out of six opportunities.
+- Tulsa's games this year have hit the over in all six opportunities.

-- Tulsa is 1-2 against the spread and 3-0 overall this season when the team puts up more than 31.9 points.
+- When Tulsa records more than 31.9 points, it is 1-2 against the spread and 3-0 overall.

-- Tulsa is 2-2 against the spread and 3-2 overall when the team amasses over 355.6 yards.
+- Tulsa is 2-2 against the spread and 3-2 overall when the team totals more than 355.6 yards.

-- The Golden Hurricane have turned the ball over three more times (12 total) than the Midshipmen have forced a turnover (9) this season.
+- The Golden Hurricane have turned the ball over 12 times this season, three more turnovers than the Midshipmen have forced (9).

 - Find the latest spread and moneyline odds for Tulsa at SISportsbook.